phauer/continuous-delivery-playground/README.md

   - Install the "GIT Plugin" on http://localhost:8090/pluginManager/available if not already done.
 - Create Maven Job 'hello-world-app' and configure it as follows:
   - Configure the git repository in the job: 'http://\<IpOfHostMachine\>:10080/root/hello-world-app.git'.
 Also configure your GitLab credentials here.
-  - Build > Goals and options: deploy -Ddocker.registry.name=http://\<IpOfHostMachine\>:5000/
+  - Build > Goals and options: "deploy -Ddocker.registry.name=http://\<IpOfHostMachine\>:5000/"
   - Build Triggers > Poll SCM check
 - Press 'Build Now'
+  - After the build has finished, you should find the created image in your local docker registry.
+Verify this by calling http://localhost:5000/v2/_catalog in your browser or take look into the ~/docker-registry-data folder.

 After a commit, Jenkins should build an image with the hello-world-app and pushed the image to your local docker registry.
-You should see the image when calling http://localhost:5000/v2/_catalog in your browser.
+You should see the image when .